Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Parenter/00_ExampleDoc.md

 ##Example

-A Parenter automatically gives a Parent pointer in the child
+A Parenter automatically gives a Parent pointer in the team or manage child